ceres-c/pyMSO4/docs/building.rst

 Package
 -------
-Python wheels can be built using the following commands:
+Python wheels can be built using the following commands, and the wheel will be in the `dist` directory.

 .. code-block:: bash

 	source venv/bin/activate
-	pip3 wheel .
+	pip3 install hatch
+	hatch build